puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 files in the module's `files` directory.

 In this quest, we introduce **variables** and **templates**.
-Variables and templates, let separate data from the resources and files you use to define system state.
+Variables and templates allow separate data from the resources and files you use define system state.
 Using variables in place of hard-coded values is an important prerequisite to the topic of the next quest, **parameterized classes**.
 Class parameters give you an interface to customize all the important variables in your class without editing the module code itself.

-As you work through the rest of this quest guide, you'll see that variables (and templates, though to a lesser extent) are a key concept in many of the techniques you can use to write adaptable Puppet code.
+As you work through the rest of this quest guide, you'll see that variables (and templates to a lesser extent) are a key concept in many of the techniques o write adaptable Puppet code.

 When you're ready to get started, enter the following command: